karel-burda/cpp-utils/README.md

 See [include/cpp_utils](include/cpp_utils) for main functionality and [tests/unit](tests/unit) for unit tests.

 # Usage
+Few files in the `cpp-utils` are used directly within my projects -- e.g. using the full copy of the files (thus these files have own short header description regarding its origin).

 There are basically these options when it comes to build system integration:

 ## 1. CMake Way